xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 {--------------------------------------------------------------}
 ```

-We'll put a call to this procedure in Init, and  also  at the end
+We'll put a call to this procedure in `Init`, and  also  at the end
-of DoProc:
+of `DoProc`:

 ```delphi
 {--------------------------------------------------------------}